-❖ Afternoon Pick-Up
+Afternoon Pick-Up

-The front circle will be closed each day until 2:30 p.m.
-Please do not park in the left lane until staff arrives at 2:45 to begin loading cars.
-This lane must be open and moving at all times.
 We will supply two car rider signs.
 If you need additional signs, you can request them in the office, and we will charge \$.25 for each additional sign.
 ALL Pre-K and kindergarten children must be picked up by 3:30.
 Car riders will be brought to the front hallway areas at 2:40 to be delivered to your car.

 Parents may also park in the front parking lot and come to the front doors with a pick-up sign to pick up a child.
 No parent will be allowed to enter the building during pick-up time without going through the office for clearance.
-A photo ID is required each time that you enter our building no exceptions.
+A photo ID is required each time that you enter our building - no exceptions.
 If the office staff is not able to contact the parent or a responsible adult to pick up a child by 3:30, the Sheriff's Department or the Department of Family and Children's Services will be notified.
 This action is always a last resort.
 Every effort is made to contact the people you listed at registration to pick up your child.
 Please keep contact information current in the front office.